 It’s the simplest yet powerful method to promote your products & services using creative ways instead of the expensive one like media advertisements.

 The low-cost marketing utilizes the power of contents & creative thinking to save the marketing budget.
-SEO, social media optimization, viral video marketing, email marketing over website & Guerrilla marketing are a few examples of the low budget marketing methods.
+SEO, social media optimization, viral video marketing, email marketing over the website, and Guerrilla marketing are a few examples of the low budget marketing methods.

-If you are running a business especially a start-up and don’t have a lot of bucks to spend on marketing.
+Suppose you are running a business, especially a start-up and don’t have a lot of bucks to spend on marketing.

 Don’t worry!
 There are plenty of tactics that won’t blow your pocket.